Meetings and meeting tools

 In addition, the #dev team does Engineering Talks every two weeks or so.
 These are listed on the “18F Engineering” calendar.

-Here’s an overview of how 18F uses specific tools to facilitate meetings.
+Here’s an overview of how TTS uses specific tools to facilitate meetings.

-18F uses shared calendars in Google Calendar for 18F events, interviews, and “out of office” time (please mark personal/sick and vacation time here in addition to logging it in ALOHA).
+TTS uses shared calendars in Google Calendar for events, interviews, and “out of office” time (please mark personal/sick and vacation time here in addition to logging it in HR Links.
 We also use shared calendars for working groups, guilds, and blog planning.

 You can specify which hours you work.
 From the guide: “About a third of the way down the ‘General’ settings’ page there’s a section called ‘Working hours’ and a checkbox that’s unchecked by default.
 If you check it, you can specify your preferred working hours.
 Once you save your changes, other people will get a warning if they try to schedule you outside those times.”